 - Friday, Nov.
 20 – Wednesday, Nov.
 25 (including Saturday), final exams

 The goal is to keep as much of a face-to-face experience intact while ensuring physical distancing.
-All classes will utilize GeorgiaView to enhance learning.
-Dalton State will use the following:
+All classes are utilizing GeorgiaView to enhance learning.
+Dalton State is using the following:

 - Flipped classes – where classroom time on campus is focused on applied learning, problem solving and labs while lectures are available online where appropriate.